survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 T> The _Customizing ESLint_ appendix discusses how to get more out of ESLint.

+T> [Use Mrm](https://github.com/sapegin/mrm-tasks/tree/master/packages/mrm-task-eslint) to add ESLint to your project with a single command.

 ### ESLint Configuration Formats

 _.eslintrc_ supports [JSON5](http://json5.org/) format by default.
 It's a proposed extension to JSON that enables features like commenting and trailing commas.